yashupadhyayy1/Tomato-disease-classification/README.md

 The API has the following endpoints:

 - **GET /ping**: Returns a simple "Hello, I am alive" message to verify the API's availability.
-- **POST /predict**: Accepts an uploaded image file and predicts the potato disease based on the image.
+- **POST /predict**: Accepts an uploaded image file and predicts the Tomato disease based on the image.

 ### api/exp.py

 This file contains an alternate version of the API implementation.
-It also uses the FastAPI framework and provides the same endpoints for predicting potato diseases.
+It also uses the FastAPI framework and provides the same endpoints for predicting Tomato diseases.
 The libraries used in this file are similar to the ones used in `api/main.py`.

 ### gcp/main.py